mwbowers/mwbowers.github.io/reference/datagate-client/file-adapter-class-release-rrn-method.md

 ## Remarks

-**FileAdapter** methods which read, update, and add records may also optionally lock the current record associated with those operations, in compliance with the rules of the database provider. <span> **ReleaseRRN** </span> allows DCS programs to release portions of the lock held, if any, on the specified record.
+**FileAdapter** methods which read, update, and add records may also optionally lock the current record associated with those operations, in compliance with the rules of the database provider. <span> **ReleaseRRN** </span> allows DG programs to release portions of the lock held, if any, on the specified record.

 The *lr* parameter specifies the record locks to release.
-DCS supports the **LockRequest.Write** and **LockRequest.Read** flags as valid components of the *lr* parameter value.
+DG supports the **LockRequest.Write** and **LockRequest.Read** flags as valid components of the *lr* parameter value.
 ## Requirements

 **Namespace:** [ASNA.DataGate.Client](datagate-client-namespace.html)